 Stainless Games' management team

-Patrick Buckland - CEO & Co-founder
+Patrick Buckland - Chairman & Co-founder

 Buckland is what can be termed an industry veteran.
 He has been programming videogames since the early 80s and has been wholly or jointly responsible for a number of bestsellers including Crystal Quest, Carmageddon and State of Emergency.
 Patrick's first commercially published game was in 1981.
 He has also produced a varied range of non-game software over the years, including a security system used by the CIA and NASA.